 If you have any concerns about an application for a Family Violence Intervention Order or Safety Notice, call Slades & Parsons Solicitors.
 If police allege you have breached such a notice or order, speak to one of our experienced criminal lawyers.
 It is also important to seek advice early and prepare your case if you have to attend court.

-What is Family Violence?
+What is family violence?

-(a) behaviour by a person towards a family member of that person if that behaviour
+(a) behaviour by a person towards a family member of that person if that behaviour is

-is physically or sexually abusive; or
+physically or sexually abusive; or

-is emotionally or psychologically abusive; or
+emotionally or psychologically abusive; or

-iii. is economically abusive; or
+iii. economically abusive; or

 in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or